OCA/management-system/document_page_procedure/README.rst

 Usage
 =====

-To enter your quality manual, you need to:
+To enter your information security manual, you need to:

- * go to Knowledge / Document Pages, click on Quality Manual and edit it to enter your content.
+ * go to Knowledge / Document Pages, click on Procedure and edit it to enter your content.

 Known issues / Roadmap
 ======================